jorgeholguin/interface_mapper/README.md

         `jupyter lab logs/notebooks/results.ipynb`

-    - To see some sample results please see the `interface_mapper/sample_results.html` file
+    - To see some sample results please see this [file](https://htmlpreview.github.io/?https://github.com/jorgeholguin/interface_mapper/blob/master/sample_results.html)

 - Below is an example of the output file used to create the results presented in the Jupyter Notebook
 - This file will be stored in `interface_mapper/data/enrichment_analysis`